o3de/o3de.org/content/docs/userguide/programming/best-practices/lumberyard-memory-management.md

 description: ' Learn best practices for memory management in &ALYlong;. '
 title: Memory Management
 ---
-# Memory Management<a name="cpp-best-practices-lumberyard-memory-management"></a>
+# Memory Management {#cpp-best-practices-lumberyard-memory-management}

 When managing memory in Lumberyard, use AZ memory management calls and avoid static variables whose constructors allocate memory or connect to EBuses\.

-## Memory Allocations<a name="cpp-best-practices-lumberyard-memory-allocations"></a>
+## Memory Allocations {#cpp-best-practices-lumberyard-memory-allocations}

 When allocating memory, use the following recommended practices:
 + Do not use `new`, `malloc`, and similar allocators directly\.
 Instead, use AZ memory manager calls to `aznew`, `azmalloc`, `azfree`, `azcreate`, and `azdestroy`\.
 + Specify the allocator in each class\.
 + Use child allocators\.
 To tag and track resource usage, new gems and subsystems should create their own allocator or create a `ChildAllocator` that references an existing allocator\.
-For an example of creating a child allocator, see [Creating an Allocator](/docs/userguide/programming/memory/allocators.md#memory-allocators-creating-an-allocator)\.
+For an example of creating a child allocator, see [Creating an Allocator](/docs/userguide/programming/memory/allocators#memory-allocators-creating-an-allocator)\.

 **Reason**: Lumberyard's core AZ systems provide a memory managed environment, not a raw system allocator like the managed memory in C\# or Java\.
 In Lumberyard, the core AZ systems provide speed, safety, and facilities for tracking memory usage\.

-For information about Lumberyard's scheme for allocators and new allocators, see [Manually Allocating Memory](/docs/userguide/programming/memory/allocators.md#memory-allocators-manually-allocating-memory)\.
+For information about Lumberyard's scheme for allocators and new allocators, see [Manually Allocating Memory](/docs/userguide/programming/memory/allocators#memory-allocators-manually-allocating-memory)\.

-## Memory Issues Caused by Static Variables<a name="cpp-best-practices-lumberyard-memory-issues-caused-by-static-variables"></a>
+## Memory Issues Caused by Static Variables {#cpp-best-practices-lumberyard-memory-issues-caused-by-static-variables}

 In constructors and destructors for static variables, avoid the following:
 + Allocating memory with the AZ memory allocator system\.